Changes in enforcement powers mean that the DWP and local authorities can...

 There can be lots of misconceptions about what creditors (your lenders) can and cannot do.
 We hear from clients that are scared stiff of bailiffs (enforcement agents) or being sent to prison when they’ve only missed one or two payments or just received a default notice or a CCJ (County Court Judgment) through the post.

-A lot of action by creditors will be scare tactics to encourage you to make extra payments, so it’s useful to know what your rights are to help to put your mind at ease.
+A lot of action by creditors will be tactics to encourage you to make extra payments, so it’s useful to know what your rights are to help to put your mind at ease.

 What can creditors do?

-- They can send doorstep collectors; it’s really important to realise that these are not bailiffs and have no more power than someone ringing you.It’s unusual for a high street lender to use doorstep collectors as it’s still cheaper and more effective for them to call you.
+- They can send doorstep collectors; it’s really important to realise that these are not bailiffs and have no more power than someone ringing you.It’s unusual for a high street lender to use doorstep collectors as it’s cheaper and more effective for them to call you.

-- They can apply for a county court judgment(CCJ).
-If you receive one of these you must fill in the paperwork and make an offer of repayment for the court to consider.
+- They can apply for a County Court judgment(CCJ).
+If you receive any court forms you must fill them in and make an offer of repayment.
 The court will set a repayment and it’s important that you stick to this, or the creditor can take further action

 What can’t creditors do?

-- They also cannot stalk you on social media – see our blogpost 10 ways to stop debt collectors finding you on social media.
+- They cannot stalk you on social media – see our blogpost 10 ways to stop debt collectors finding you on social media.